Oxidation Number Of Cr In Cr2o72-

 Q: Is oxidation number the same as the actual charge on an atom?

-A: No. Oxidation number is a formalism, a bookkeeping method.
-It represents the hypothetical charge an atom would have if all bonds were completely ionic.
+A: No. That said, it represents the hypothetical charge an atom would have if all bonds were completely ionic.
+Oxidation number is a formalism, a bookkeeping method.
 The actual charge distribution can be more complex due to covalent bonding.

 Q: What other ions or molecules contain Chromium and what are their oxidation states?